wonderer007/digital-library/README.md

 ```bash
 npx supabase db push --db-url postgres://postgres.[YOUR-PROJECT-ID]:[YOUR-DATABASE-PASSWORD]@aws-0-[YOUR-AWS-REGION].pooler.supabase.com:6543/postgres
 ```
+This will create database structure in your supabase using `supabase/migrations/`

 ### Edge Functions
 The `supabase/functions` directory contains the following edge functions that need to be deployed: